mbbu/GenomeAnnotationHackathon/schedule.md

   - How to create a roadmap
 * How to use GitHub for collaboration: [GitHub Flow](https://guides.github.com/introduction/flow/)
 * Expected outcomes
-* Overview of Stomoxys and Hipoposca (Why is it important)
-* Introduction to the HPC and other Resources
+* Introduction to available Resources

-### 10:00AM: Introducing Genome Assembly and Annotation (Kebaso, Parcelli, Sam, Violet)
+### 10:00 AM: Introducing Genome Assembly and Annotation (Kebaso, Parcelli, Sam, Violet)
 *
-### 10:30:00AM - 11:00AM
+### 10:30:00AM - 11:00 AM
 * Tea Break

 ### 11:00 - 1:00 PM: Break into teams and begin working (Team Leaders)